Anyone who is interested in security, privacy, or in finer-grained control over their web and Internet experience.

 In addition, a proxy is good choice if you use multiple browsers, or have a LAN with multiple computers since Privoxy can run as a server application.
 This way all the configuration is in one place, and you don't have to maintain a similar configuration for possibly many browsers or users.

 The most important reason is because you have access to everything, and you can control everything.
 You can check every line of every configuration file yourself.
 You can check every last bit of source code should you desire.
 And even if you can't read code, there should be some comfort in knowing that other people can, and do read it.
 You can build the software from scratch, if you want, so that you know the executable is clean, and that it is yours.
 In fact, we encourage this level of scrutiny.
 It is one reason we use Privoxy ourselves.

-Privoxy is free software and licensed under the GNU General Public License (GPL) version 2.
-It is free to use, copy, modify or distribute as you wish under the terms of this license.
+Privoxy is free software.
+It is free to use, copy, modify or distribute as you wish under the terms of its license.
 Please see the Copyright section for more information on the license and copyright.
-Or the LICENSE file that should be included.

 There is no warranty of any kind, expressed, implied or otherwise.
 That is something that would cost real money ;-) There is no registration either.

 No, at least not reliably enough to trust it.
 Privoxy is not designed to be a malware removal tool and the default configuration doesn't even try to filter out any malware.

 Privoxy could help prevent contact from (known) sites that use such tactics with appropriate configuration rules, and thus could conceivably prevent contamination from such sites.
 However, keeping such a configuration up to date would require a lot of time and effort that would be better spend on keeping your software itself up to date so it doesn't have known vulnerabilities.

 Privoxy should work fine with other proxies and other software in general.